hggh/esp32-s2-breakout/README.md

 # ESP 32 S2 breakout board

 ESP32 S2 WROOM breakout board.

 IO 18 is pulled high by R2 to ensure a correct ESP32 S2 startup.

+breakout board has no LDO onboard to test low power applications with an external LDO or just use 3.3V from your USB ttl.